 9) When you have a works or office Christmas meal you also have rights under the Consumer Rights Act 2015.
 Your meal should be of satisfactory quality and of a similar price to a comparable establishment.
 If you are not happy with it don’t eat it and take photographic evidence should you need to complain later.
 You can refuse replacement courses and claim a refund.
 More here.

-If you need to complain follow these Top Tips.
+If you need to complain follow these Top Tips for complaining effectively.